 Two Threats to Western Civilization.

-(1) Technocracy.

-- The scientific- and technological-industrial complex. - Jacques Ellul in The Technological Society (1954): The cult of technology poses the greatest threat to human freedom. - For scientists and technocrats, the question is always, "Can we do this?" rather than "Should we do this?" - (2) A "World Welfare State" a secular/socialist New World Order.
+- (1) Technocracy. - The scientific- and technological-industrial complex. - Jacques Ellul: The cult of technology poses the greatest threat to human freedom. - (2) A "World Welfare State" a secular/socialist New World Order.

 III.
 Ruminations on the Good Society